Karnes - "Christmas" 2009 (dt)

 All that can be said is, Deb and Chay, we thoroughly enjoy your hospitality, good food and friendship.
 Christmas at Karnes has come to symbolize the many values we share.

-news: Christmas celebrations at each of our houses, Jen’s wedding progress
+catching up on news: Christmas celebrations at each of our

-grandchildren, kids’ progress, the blustery weekend weather, school break, and
+kids progress, the blustery weekend weather, school break,

 A warm and heartfelt thank you, Chay and Deb, for another classic during a hectic season and trying times.